mozilla-services/docs/source/server-devguide/setup.rst

     [flake8]
     strict = 0

-If strict option is set to 1, any warning will block the commit.
+If the strict option is set to 1, any warning will block the commit.
 When strict is set to 0, warnings are just displayed in the standard output.

 Using a non-strict mode is good enough: it will show you the issues without